schrutebeet/stock_market/README.md

-# Stock Data Scraping and Storage :chart_with_upwards_trend:
+# Stock Data Scraping and Storage :chart_with_upwards_trend::bar_chart:

-This project automates the extraction of stock data from an API, processes the data, and stores it in a database.
-It handles both daily and minute-level stock data, performs necessary transformations, and sends a notification upon successful execution.
-The core of the application is written in Python, and it integrates with a database to store the stock information.
+This project automates the extraction of stock data from the [AlphaVantage API](https://www.alphavantage.co/) , processes the data, and stores it in a database of your choice.
+It handles several time-level (minute, daily, weekly...) stock data, performs necessary transformations, and sends a notification when successfully executed.
+This project has been developed using Python, and it can integrate with any PostgreSQL database (local or remote).

-## Features
+## Project features

 - **Stock Data Extraction**: Fetches metadata and stock data (OHLCV) for different stocks.
+An Alphavantage API key is needed.
+Can be requested following this [link](https://www.alphavantage.co/support/#support).
-- **Data Storage**: Stores the data in a database (supports daily and minute-level data).
+- **Data Storage**: Stores the data in a PostgreSQL database.
 - **Email Notification**: Sends a success notification after the process is complete.
+E-mail credentials are needed in order to enable this feature.
-- **Logging**: Comprehensive logging of the process, including both info and debug-level logs.
+- **Logging**: Comprehensive logging of the process.
+Can be useful both for reporting and debugging.

 ## Requirements